 - Dude, Where's My Respect?: Myaxx left Azmuth's employ because he never gave her credit for the work she did for him.
 He's pretty upfront that he probably won't get any better when he gives her her old job back, but she figures it's better than prison.

-- Grand Finale: To the original series canonically and official order (before the non-canon Goodbye and Good Riddance).
+- Grand Finale: To the original series both chronologically and in official production order (before the non-canon Goodbye and Good Riddance).

 - Interspecies Romance: There's some Ship Tease sprinkled between Gwen and Gluto; primarily on Gluto's side, but Gwen isn't unresponsive.
 Invoked and lampshaded (and curiously played up on her side) by Ben:"Great!
 Gwen's in love with the snot blob."